iviviano/Algorithms/Isaac Homework/Midterm 1.md

 Let $f$ be any matching of pumpkins to watermelons.
 Sort the watermelons in non-decreasing order.
 Then, $f$ induces an ordering of the pumpkins.
 Sort this ordering in non-decreasing order with bubble sort.
 (CLARIFY).

 Let $f$ be any matching of pumpkins to watermelons.
 Sort the watermelons in non-decreasing order.
 Then, $f$ induces an ordering of the pumpkins.
 Sort this ordering into non-decreasing order with bubble sort.
-This will only re
+The new correspondence is the given algorithm of assigning  At each step, this will only require swapping the output values of $i,i+1$